GeWu-Lab/QueRo_ICML2025/README.md

 # QueRo_ICML2025
-Official repo for ICML 2025 paper "Reviving the Cooperation Dynamics in Multimodal Transformer"
+Official repo for ICML 2025 paper "RollingQ: Reviving the Cooperation Dynamics in Multimodal Transformer"